-Objectives Project Status Comments Continued monitoring of the Design-Builder's Quality Management System, Quality Records, Nonconformity Reports/Log, and Opportunity for Improvement Log.
+Objectives Project Status Comments methodology statements, and correlated checksheets.
+Continued site monitoring of the Design-Builder's Quality Management System, Quality Records, Nonconformity Reports/Log, and Opportunity for Improvement Log.
 Continued monitoring surveillance and quality audits of the Design-Builder's field construction and shop activities.
-Continued inspection of fabricators and suppliers.
-Environmental Ensure Project work is performed in an environmentally responsible manner. • • The necessary permits and authorizations are in place for the Project as listed in Section 3: Project Documents and Achievements to Date .
+Environmental Ensure Project work is performed in an environmentally responsible manner. • The necessary permits and authorizations are in place for the Project as listed in Section 3: Project Documents and Achievements to Date.
 Any additional regulatory authorizations will be obtained as required.
-Design and Construction Development of a reference concept, technical requirements/specifications, and related technical studies for the Project and manage activities on- site. • The Project design has been finalized by the Design-Builder.
+Design and Construction Development of a reference concept, technical requirements/specifications, and related technical studies for the Project and manage activities on-site. • The Project design has been finalized by the Design-Builder.
 Continued Technical Working Group meetings to discuss design related topics.
 Continued Construction Working Group weekly meetings between the Province and the Design-Builder.
-Commenced Mechanically Stabilized Earth (MSE) wall installation at the northbound off ramp and northern embankments.
+The Design-Builder completed the installation of the main-span girders for the new Phase 1 bridge.
 Community Benefits Successfully implement the Special Project Needs Agreement (SPNA). • The Design-Builder and its sub-contractors are required to carry out the Project in accordance with the SPNA.
-Apprenticeship, trainee, and equity targets are included in the Design-Build Agreement (DBA) with incentive payments for exceeding the targets.
+Apprenticeship, trainee, and equity targets are included in the Design-Build Agreement (DBA), with incentive payments for exceeding the targets.
 The Design-Builder's Community Benefits Plan is in place and quarterly reporting is provided.
-Partner First Nations Continue to build and maintain positive collaborative working relationships with First Nations. • • Continued to consult and engage with First Nations and the Project team on permitting, environmental plans, economic development opportunities, cultural

-Objectives Project Status Comments awareness and recognition, and construction monitoring.
+Objectives Project Status Comments Partners/Stakeholders First Nations Continue to build and maintain positive collaborative working relationships with First Nations. • Continued to consult and engage with First Nations and the Project team on permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction monitoring.
 Facilitated site visits for interested First Nations.
 The Design-Builder reports that targets for Indigenous contracting opportunities have been met.
 Third Parties Continue to build and maintain positive relationships and collaborate on Project requirements with the City of Richmond and owners of interfacing infrastructure. • Continued bi-weekly meetings with the City of Richmond on Project activities.
 Continued bi-weekly meetings with TransLink and the Coast Mountain Bus Company.
 Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. • Continued to provide information to community organizations, businesses, and residents that are in close proximity to the Project.

-Status Description • Managing critical issues and negotiating resolution - action required immediately. • Managing some issues and negotiating resolution - action required in the near term. • Managing day to day operations.
+Status Description • Managing critical issues and negotiating resolution; action required immediately. • Managing some issues and negotiating resolution; action required in the near term. • Managing day to day operations.